310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 {% endbubble %}

 {% bubble Tetora %}
 Ahaha, that’s just how a hero would think!
-Please show that same kind of heroic feel in the skit we’re having later!
+Please show that same kinda heroic feel in the skit we’re having later!
 {% endbubble %}

 {% bubble Kanata %}
-…?
-Later?
-Are we doing something?
+…? later? are we doing something?
 {% endbubble %}

 {% bubble Tetora %}
-Umm, you’re joking, right?
+Umm, you’re jokin’, right?

 We’re planning to do a skit where I’m a delinquent who chats up with the transfer student, and then you and Midori-kun will come over and save her, remember?
 {% endbubble %}

 {% bubble Kanata %}
-Ahh~… That’s right.
-Midori and I are the heroes, yes?
+ahh~… that’s right. midori and i are the heroes, yes?

-That kind of feels strange.
-When I think of “hero”, I think of Chiaki.
+that kind of feels strange. when i think of “hero”, i think of chiaki.
 {% endbubble %}

 {% bubble Tetora %}